 4. Lula Lake Trails

 Lula Lake is easily one of the Chattanooga area’s most stunning natural destinations.
 Within the lake’s punchbowl formation are waters so brilliantly turquoise that, were it not for the amphitheater of sandstone ringing the bowl, one might think he or she’d been transplanted to a faraway island in the Caribbean.
 Then, just when it seems like the surroundings couldn’t be any more beautiful, the silky ribbon of whitewater descending from Lula Lake cascades a few hundred feet further downstream until it dramatically spills over the side of a precipitous cliff, creating the majestic Lula Falls.

 Located on the eastern slopes of Lookout Mountain, Lula Lake and Lula Falls combine to form the very obvious centerpiece of the Lula Lake Land Trust, an 8,000-acre tract of private property that offers incredible hiking opportunities.
 A variety of trails and old railroad beds lead to scenic overlooks, alongside the dawdling waters of Rock Creek, and down to the base of the falls.
 While the individual trails typically range from .25 miles to 1.25 miles, the combined trail system makes for a great 6-mile jaunt.
-Given that the Land Trust only opens its gates to visitors during the first and last Saturday of each month, you’ll want to make the most of it while you’re there.
+Given that the Land Trust only opens its gates to visitors during the first and last weekend of each month, you’ll want to make the most of it while you’re there.